 The ASUS VivoBook 15 OLED K513 (2021) and the Microsoft Surface Laptop 3 15 (2019) are ultraportable Windows laptops.
 The Microsoft laptop is a more premium device that provides a better overall user experience, like a more comfortable keyboard, a more responsive touchpad, and a webcam with significantly better video quality.
 However, the ASUS is a newer laptop with more powerful CPU options, and it sports an OLED screen that displays deeper blacks and a wider range of colors.

-The ASUS VivoBook 15 K513 has a simple, basic-looking design, with just some bright green accent color around the Enter key to give it a slight gamer flair.
+The ASUS VivoBook has a simple, basic-looking design, with a bright green accent color around the Enter key to give it a slight gamer flair.
 On the bottom, you can find the speakers near the front and the exhaust vents near the back.
-The bezels are relatively thin on three sides, but the bottom chin is thicker and has the ASUS VivoBook branding in the middle.
-It's available in three color schemes: Indie Black, Transparent Silver, and Hearty Gold.
+This laptop is available in three color schemes: Indie Black, Transparent Silver, and Hearty Gold.

 The ASUS VivoBook's build quality is okay.
 The back of the display is metal, but the rest of the laptop is plastic.
 It doesn't feel particularly sturdy as there's a fair amount of flex in the keyboard deck and display, and the screen itself bends slightly inwards.
 Also, the chassis' finish feels slippery and easily picks up oil from handling.
 The feet stick firmly to the bottom, though, and the hinge feels strong.